Testicular cancer: Symptoms, diagnosis and treatment

 Men with fertility problems are more likely to be diagnosed with testicular cancer.
 All men with fertility problems should be checked for cancer of the testicle.

-Other factors that increase the risk of testicular cancer include having HIV/AIDS, being Caucasian, and being taller in height than average.
-Men whose mothers had bleeding in pregnancy are also at greater risk of developing testicular cancer.
+Other factors that increase the risk of testicular cancer include having HIV/AIDS, being taller in height than average and being a long-term smoker.

 In the past it was thought that testicular injury and vasectomy increased the risk of testicular cancer but this is no longer believed to be true.